Fun facts about teeth!

 Published: 14 December 2017

 You won’t be surprised to hear that at the Clyde Munro Dental Group we love teeth!
-Which is why we really enjoy finding out and sharing fun dental facts among our teams.
+This is why we really enjoy finding out and sharing fun dental facts among our teams.
 We’ve pulled together our top 10 to share with you, which is your favourite..?

 - One of the things we love most about teeth is that each set is completely unique; just like fingerprints, no two sets of teeth are the same.
 That’s why you’ve seen crime dramas using dental records to determine a victim’s identity.